goldin2008/Note/README.md

-*Excellent communication and collaboration skills *Excellent problem solving and analytical thinking skills *Proven track record of working successfully with cross-functional teams
+*Excellent communication and collaboration skills *Excellent problem solving and analytical thinking skills *Proven track record of working successfully with cross-functional teams 2+ years experience in building and evolving complex software systems for data processing and machine learning workloads 1+ years of knowledge and experience with Databases – SQL, NOSQL 1+ years of scripting skills in at least one of the following: Shell, Perl, Python, Bash, or Ruby 1+ years of experience with Big Data processing and ML cloud native services on one or more Cloud Platforms (GCP, Azure and/or AWS)
 ```

 AWS Account: